 OpenVMS supports the Universal Serial Bus (USB) technology.
 Support for the USB interconnect enables OpenVMS systems to connect to multiple supported USB devices using a single USB cable.
-OpenVMS supports one USB keyboard and mouse on systems that are supported by OpenVMS and have USB hardware and a graphics controllers.
+OpenVMS supports one USB keyboard and mouse on systems that are supported by OpenVMS and have USB hardware and a graphics controller.
+Serial support is provided through the USB serial multiplexer (MUX).
+OpenVMS supports several generic chipsets which allow third-party

-OpenVMS Integrity servers serial support is provided through the USB serial multiplexer (MUX).
-OpenVMS supports several generic chipsets which allow third-party USB-based serial multiplexers to connect to OpenVMS systems for RS232 serial lines, traditional terminal connections, and low-speed system-to-system connectivity.
+USB-based serial multiplexers to connect to OpenVMS systems for RS232 serial lines, traditional terminal connections, and low-speed system-to-system connectivity.

 OpenVMS provides a USB configuration tool called UCM that can be used to track USB configuration changes like plug and unplug events.
 UCM can also be used to restrict the automatic addition of specific devices and classes of devices.
-The UCM event log is used by VSI to help diagnose problems with USB devices.
+The UCM event log is used by HPE to help diagnose problems with USB devices.
+OpenVMS supports USB low-, full-, and high-speed devices for all supported OpenVMS Integrity systems.
+Support includes both reading and burning DVDs on the following supported Integrity server systems: rx2660, rx3600, rx6600.